gatsbyjs/gatsby/docs/docs/build-a-page-with-graphql-query.md

 title: Build a page with a GraphQL query
 ---

-Gatsby will create a page for every component located in `src/pages`, with the index (or home) page located at `src/pages/index.js`.
+Gatsby creates pages from components located within `src/pages`.
+It watches the folder and will create and remove pages as you add and remove components.
+The pathname for each page is derived from the name of the component.
+For example, `src/pages/about.js` would be located at `/about/` when published.

-In this example, you will query your site metadata for the description in order to display it on your homepage.
+In this guide, you will learn how to perform a query of your site's metadata for the description to display on your homepage.

 ## Adding `description` to `siteMetadata`
 The first step in displaying the description will be ensuring you have one to begin with.